CUE CARD – Describe an advertisement that you don’t like.

 Speaking -Part 3 (Follow up questions)

-Here are some examples of follow up questions that examiner may ask during your speaking (part 3) related to cue card “Describe a person who likes to talk a lot.”
+Here are some examples of follow up questions that examiner may ask during your speaking (part 3) related to cue card ‘Describe an invention that has changed the way people live their lives’.

 Word Meaning Sentence